Hans-Beerman/CompressorNodeSoftware-main/README.md

 #define TEMP_IS\_TOO\_HIGH\_LEVEL\_2 (90.0) // in degrees Celcius, used to disable the compressor when temperature is too high of sensor 2

+- _Pressure limits, used for safety:_
+In main.cpp:

+#define PRESSURE\_MAX\_LIMIT (12.0)   // Compressor must be switched off above this limit for safety
+#define PRESSURE\_BELOW\_LIMIT (10.0) // If compressor was switched off because pressure was to high,
+                                    // compressor can be switched on again if pressure becomes below this limit

 - _The LED's dim value:_
 In main.cpp: